Four-wheel drive: Late 1800s

-The 1893 Diplock Steam Locomotive was the world's first 4WD land vehicle.
+The 1893 Diplock steam locomotive was the world's first 4WD land vehicle.

-The Lohner–Porsche Mixte Hybrid was both the world's first hybrid vehicle, and the first four-wheel drive without a steam engine.
+The Lohner–Porsche Mixte hybrid was both the world's first hybrid vehicle, and the first four-wheel drive without a steam engine.

 In 1893, before the establishment of the modern automotive industry, English engineer Bramah Joseph Diplock patented a four-wheel drive system for a steam-powered traction engine, including four-wheel steering and three differentials, which was subsequently built.
 The development also incorporated Diplock's Pedrail wheel system in what was one of the first four-wheel drive automobiles to display an intentional ability to travel on challenging road surfaces.
 It stemmed from Diplock's previous idea of developing a road-going steam engine that would reduce the amount of damage to public roads.

 Ferdinand Porsche (senior) designed and built a four-wheel-driven electric vehicle while at the k.u.k.
 Hofwagenfabrik Ludwig Lohner & Co. in Vienna in 1899, which was presented to the public at the 1900 Paris World's Fair.
-Trained as an electrical engineer, the young Porsche was hired by a maker of commercial carriages, to design and lead manufacture of the first "horseless carriages" for Lohner.
-The Lohner-Porsche vehicles were serial hybrids that used electric hub motors in the driven wheels, powered by batteries, which were in turn charged by a gasoline combustion-engine driven generator – an arrangement that Porsche divised to give Lohner's vehicles the superior reliability of electric cars of the 1890s, but fitting an internal combustion generator was both cheaper and much lighter than the enormously heavy battery-pack that would otherwise have been needed to give commercial buyers the range they wanted, not to mention the useable payload challenges.
+Trained as an electrical engineer, the young Porsche was hired by a maker of commercial carriages to design and lead the manufacture of the first "horseless carriages" for Lohner.
+The Lohner-Porsche vehicles were serial hybrids that used electric hub motors in the driven wheels, powered by batteries, which were in turn charged by a gasoline combustion-engine driven generator – an arrangement that Porsche devised to give Lohner's vehicles the superior reliability of electric cars of the 1890s, but fitting an internal combustion generator was both cheaper and much lighter than the enormously heavy battery-pack that would otherwise have been needed to give commercial buyers the range they wanted, not to mention the useable payload challenges.

 Porsche's in-wheel motor design meant that Lohner's customers could freely choose either front or rear-wheel drive, but in 1898, one customer requested all four wheels to have a motor, because he hoped to get a car that would give him an advantage in European – mostly unpaved – road races in his time.
-However, despite Porsche's ingenious hybrid drive, which basically only required two extra motors and power cables, to achieve four-wheel drive (or perhaps All-wheel drive), the car was still clumsily heavy.
+However, despite Porsche's ingenious hybrid drive, which basically only required two extra motors and power cables, to achieve four-wheel drive (or perhaps all-wheel drive), the car was still clumsily heavy.

-Due to their unusual status, neither Diplock's on-road steam-engine, despite pioneering the center, front and rear differential drive-train, nor the hybrid Lohner–Porsche are often given credit as the first four-wheel driven automobiles.
+Due to their unusual status, neither Diplock's on-road steam-engine, despite pioneering the center, front and rear differential drivetrain, nor the hybrid Lohner–Porsche is often given credit as the first four-wheel-driven automobiles.